MicrosoftDocs/learn/learn-pr/azure/publish-azure-web-app-with-azure-toolkit-intellij/includes/1-introduction.md

 In this module, you'll learn how to:

 - Create a web app in IntelliJ IDEA
-- Deploy the app to Azure by using Azure Toolkit for IntelliJ
+- Deploy the app to Azure by using the Azure Toolkit for IntelliJ
-- Manage deployed web app configurations using Azure Toolkit
+- Manage deployed web app configurations using the Azure Toolkit

 ## Prerequisites